Dieykon/pagina-web/_tabs/about.md

 **Lead Software Engineer** / _EPAM Systems, USA_ / _MARCH 2016 – OCTOBER 2019_

-- Designed and proposed architectural solutions to the current client
+- Designed and proposed architectural solutions for the current client
 - Designed and implemented the architecture of single page application (SPA) to create widget-based dynamic forms on the client-side by using Angular
 - Implemented a .NET console application to import data from data extracts by fully rewriting previously used SQL Server Integration Services (SSIS) Package approach by using simpler, fully unit tests covered, easily maintainable code
-- Implemented a single page application (SPA) by using Vue.js, ASP.NET Core (API, SignalR) to simplify real-time collaborations during SCRUM retrospectives across multiple teams from different locations
+- Implemented a single page application (SPA) by using Vue.js, and ASP.NET Core (API, SignalR) to simplify real-time collaborations during SCRUM retrospectives across multiple teams from different locations
 - Implemented a .NET console application to run and orchestrate integration unit tests execution across multiple cloud server instances to optimize execution time
-- Implemented a desktop application to work with legacy source code defined in resource files to help team members easily edit, update the source code
+- Implemented a desktop application to work with legacy source code defined in resource files to help team members easily edit, and update the source code

 ---